sarah-zhan/birds-classification/README.md

 ```

 ---
-Since the model is large, when you git the file, an error might prompt
+Since the model is large, when you git the file, an error might prompt<br>
 `this exceeds GitHub's file size limit of 100.00 MB remote: error: GH001: Large files detected.
 You may want to try Git Large File Storage - https://git-lfs.github.com.`

 Solution: